 How to Calculate Pips on TradingView?

-To calculate pips on the TradingView chart, you need to use the tool “Measure.”
+To calculate pips on the TradingView chart, use the tool “Measure.”
 When you drag and drop the “Measure” tool, you can mark two price levels to calculate pips differences.

 In the image below, you can see what the “Measure” tool looks like:

-Let us show you how we can calculate pips on the TradigView chart if we pick the highest and lowest price levels on the EURUSD chart during the US session.
+Let us show you how to calculate pips on the TradigView chart if we pick the highest and lowest price levels on the EURUSD chart during the US session.

 For example, the highest high price level is 1.0859, and the lowest low is 1.0802.